kuzmanst88/form-validation-tests-playwright/documentation.md

 - **Input Acceptance Criteria**:
   - Must be a valid email format
   - Maximum length: 25 characters
-- **Overview**:
+- **Expectations**:
-  - Runs positive and negative test cases on the email fields.
-  - Tests valid email formats and known invalid patterns (e.g., missing "@" or domain).
+  - Tests on valid email formats should pass if message for succesful form submission is displayed
-- **Objectives**:
-  - Prevent invalid email formats.
-  - Ensure mismatch in email and confirm-email fields triggers an error.
+  - For invalid submissions, the test is passed if JS validation error is triggered in the email field or by the submit button
 - **Results**:
   - ✅ All valid emails have been accepted
   - ❌ The form accepts several maliciously crafted email addresses that resemble SQL injection payloads